NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 - run the whole test suite frequently, especially when adding a new feature

-- set up a CI pipeline on *gitlab* to run the test suite whenever we push to the `master` branch
+- set up a Continuous Integration pipeline on *gitlab* to run the test suite whenever we push code to the `master` branch